sirnewton01/anon-ssh/README.md

 the server as a non-root user on Unix systems, which can be granted limited permissions as part of a layered security approach.

-OpenSSH itself does not allow easy access to clients without either a password or knowledge of their public key before connecting.
+OpenSSH itself does not allow access to clients without either a password or knowledge of their public key before connecting.
 If someday it were to support such a capability it could be configured to listen to both the standard port 22 and 1966 at the same time.
 Until that time, it is most